- "Sonic & Tails" redirects here. For the Sonic Mania Adventures episode, see Sonic and Tails. For the fan game, see Sonic & Tails (fan game).

 The character select screen in the Master System version.

 The player has a choice between Sonic and Tails.
-Sonic comes equipped with two moves: in addition to the Spin Dash, he also has the Strike Dash, performed by holding Up and tapping 1 or 2 once.
+Sonic comes equipped with two moves: in addition to the Spin Dash, he also has the Strike Dash, performed by holding and tapping or once.
 This move is slightly faster, but since he is standing up he is vulnerable to enemy collisions.
 However, Sonic will quickly stop unless the D-Pad is held the opposite way he was going.
 Another disadvantage of this move is that Sonic is heavier while using this move so he slows down quicker.
 Rolling uphill is less difficult than running uphill.
 This means that the faster way to go downhill is the Strike Dash, but the faster way to go uphill is the Spin Dash.

 Sonic also must collect five of the six Chaos Emeralds.
 Unlike the two previous 8-bit Sonic games, the Chaos Emeralds are located in Special Stages.
 To enter these Special Stages, 100 Rings must be collected in one Act.
 Eggman himself has the sixth Chaos Emerald; the player will get it back if he is defeated and the other five have been found.

 Playing as Tails is slightly different but generally easier.
 Tails runs slower, but he starts the game with 5 lives and 3 Continues (Sonic starts with 3 lives and no Continues).
 He is also not required to collect the Chaos Emeralds, thus he cannot enter the Special Stage.
-He has the Spin Dash attack like Sonic, and the ability to fly by pressing Up and either 1 or 2.
+He has the Spin Dash attack like Sonic, and the ability to fly by pressing and either or .
 Flying is handled differently than other games as it must be performed from a standing position and he hovers in position if the D-Pad is let go.
 He stops flying after a short amount of time or if he bumps into a ceiling.

 Items